Chemoreceptor trigger zone

 The chemoreceptor trigger zone (CTZ) is an area of the medulla oblongata that receives inputs from blood-borne drugs or hormones, and communicates with other structures in the vomiting center to initiate vomiting.
-The CTZ is located within the area postrema, which is on the floor of the fourth ventricle and is inside of the blood–brain barrier.
+The CTZ is located within the area postrema, which is on the floor of the fourth ventricle and is functionally outside the typical blood–brain barrier, allowing it to detect circulating emetic stimuli more readily.
 It is also part of the vomiting center itself.
 The neurotransmitters implicated in the control of nausea and vomiting include acetylcholine, dopamine, histamine (H1 receptor), substance P (NK-1 receptor), and serotonin (5-HT3 receptor).
 There are also opioid receptors present, which may be involved in the mechanism by which opiates cause nausea and vomiting.
-The blood–brain barrier is not as developed here; therefore, drugs such as dopamine which cannot normally enter the CNS may still stimulate the CTZ.
+Because the area postrema has a reduced or absent typical blood–brain barrier, drugs such as dopamine that do not usually cross easily into the CNS may still stimulate the CTZ.

 Evolutionary significance

 The CTZ is in the medulla oblongata, which is phylogenetically the oldest part of the central nervous system.
 Early lifeforms developed a brainstem, or inner brain, and nothing more.
 This part of the brain is responsible for basic survival instincts and reactions, for example to make an organism turn its head and look where an auditory stimulus was heard.
 The brainstem is where the medulla is located, and therefore also the area postrema and the CTZ.
 Then later lifeforms developed another segment of the brain, which includes the limbic system.
 This area of the brain is responsible for producing emotion and emotional responses to external stimuli, and also is significantly involved in memory and reward systems.
 Evolutionarily, the cerebral cortex is the most recent development.
 This area of the brain is responsible for critical thinking and reasoning, and is actively involved in decision making.
 It has been discovered that a major cause of increased intelligence in species including humans is the increase in cortical neurons in the brain.
 The emetic response was selected for protective purposes, and serves as a safeguard against poisoning of the body.
 This response gets toxins and drugs out of the body by summoning control over motor neurons which stimulate muscles in the chest and thoracic diaphragm to expel contents from the stomach.